bhaskars2197/SmartContract4/README.md

 5. creation of test classes
 6. Testing the smart contracts

-# Please refer to the below screenshots attached in the results folder
+# Please refer to the screenshots attached in the results folder for above mentioned steps